-We purchase the laser and laser fiber used in our Precision 810 and Precision 980 elvs products from biolitec, Inc. We sell the biolitec laser and laser fiber components to the interventional radiology and vascular surgery marketplace.
+We purchase the laser and laser fiber used in our Precision 810 and Precision 980 elvs products from biolitec, Inc. Under our agreement with biolitec, we have an exclusive license to sell the biolitec laser and laser fiber components to interventional radiologists and vascular surgeons in the United States and Canada.